 Keen photographers usually go for a DSLR or a compact system camera, but they also want something that will slip in a pocket for those days when the big camera needs to stay at home.
 Usually, that means putting up with a smaller sensor – but not this time.
 Somehow, Panasonic has shoehorned a CSC-sized Micro Four Thirds sensor into a compact camera body.
 Not only that, it's added an aperture ring on the lens, a shutter speed dial on the top AND an electronic viewfinder.
 It has a specially-designed super-compact wide-aperture lens and it can shoot 4K too.
 The LX100 was expensive when it was launched, but the price has fallen steadily, and this is still an amazing and unique camera.

-With some stuff competition, this is our pick of the 1-inch compacts
+With some stiff competition, this is our pick of the 1-inch compacts

 Sensor: 1-inch type, 20.1MP | Lens: 24-72mm, f/1.4-2.8 | Monitor: 3.0-inch touchscreen, 1,040,000 dots | Viewfinder: No | Continuous shooting: 6fps | Movies: 4K | User level: Beginner/intermediate